7 Things to Include When Creating a Pet Loss Memorial

 I have found that one of the best ways to get help with pet loss and keep your memories alive is to create a memorial video.
 A video is a moving way to pay tribute to your companion that you can watch multiple times.

-Recently, I was gifted a beautiful memorial video for my dog Marley.
+A few years ago, I was gifted a beautiful memorial video for my dog Marley.
 Marley was one of those very special once in a lifetime dogs, and it was important for me to create a memorial video to help my own aching heart.

 Important to Consider When Choosing a Pet Memorial